The Best Passive PA Speakers 2023 - Under $1000

 PA Speaker power ratings are most often listed values for Continuous (also often called RMS), Program (sometimes called Music), and Peak power.
 But what do these mean?

-Continuous power refers to a worst-case scenario where you are blasting the speaker with sound at all frequencies (pink noise to be specific) for hours and hours on end.
-The biggest problem with speakers tends to be overheating and this doesn't allow the speaker to take a break and cool down.
-Unless you are in an avant-garde pink noise outfit with pieces lasting hours your actual music won't stress the speakers this hard.
+Continuous power refers to a worst-case scenario where you are blasting the speaker with sound at all frequencies (pink noise, to be specific) for hours and hours on end.
+The biggest problem with speakers is overheating, which doesn't allow the speaker to take a break and cool down.
+Unless you are in an avant-garde pink noise outfit with pieces lasting hours, your music won't stress the speakers this hard.
+This is the specification to watch out for when looking for speakers for amps.

-Manufacturers also list Program or Music Power which is just about always double the Continuous Power rating.
-This is the rating for some versions of 'typical' music power loads where there is dynamic range and periods of relative quiet which allows the speakers to cool down.
+Manufacturers also list Program or Music Power, which almost always double the Continuous Power rating.
+This rating is for some versions of 'typical' music power loads with dynamic range and relative quiet periods, allowing the speakers to cool down.

-Peak power refers to how much your speakers can produce for an 'instant' which can both cause a lot of heat and is the limit to which the diaphragm of the speaker can safely move.
+Peak power refers to how much your speakers can produce for an 'instant,' which can cause a lot of heat and is the limit to which the speaker's diaphragm can safely move.
 The Peak power listed is nearly always double the music power and four times the Continuous Power.
 Keep this information in mind when comparing speakers from different brands.
-Many tend to use different total power measurements.
+Many tend to use other total power measurements.

 Matching with Amplifier Power Ratings

-You'd think that it's safest to just match the Continuous RMS Power with the output power of your amp.
-But in reality, you'll get better results with a more powerful amp.
-A typical recommendation is about double this level which as we've learned above is generally Program or Music Power.
+It's safest to match the Continuous RMS Power with the output power of your amp.
+But you'll get better results with a more powerful amp.
+A typical recommendation is about double this level, which, as we've learned above, is generally Program or Music Power.

-So if you have a passive speaker that has a continuous power rating of 500W, the optimal amplifier to use is one rated 1000W or close to that.
-The reasoning is that apart from getting the most out of your speakers for typical loads, you are less likely to turn your amp up too high which can lead to a clipped/distorted signal rather like a square wave.
+So, if you have a passive speaker with a continuous power rating of 500W, the optimal amplifier is one rated 1000W or close to that.
+The reasoning is that apart from getting the most out of your speakers for typical loads, you are less likely to turn your amp up too high, which can lead to a clipped/distorted signal rather like a square wave.

-A clipped signal from your power amp is the worst kind of signal for your speaker and can damage them even at lower power levels.
-There are even those who recommend an amp that goes all the way up to the Peak Power.
-On the other hand, some recommend that matching to Continuous RMS Power is the safest bet.
+A clipped signal from your power amp is the worst signal for your speaker and can damage them even at lower power levels.
+Some even recommend an amp that goes all the way up to the Peak Power.
+On the other hand, some suggest that matching to Continuous RMS Power is the safest bet.

-The main point is to make sure your connected power amplifier doesn't go into the red whatever the power rating is.
-For normal music loads, connect your speaker with an amp that has double the Continuous RMS rating.
-Using the correct speaker cable is also important for reliable and safe operation of your amplifier and passive speaker.
+The main point is to ensure your connected power amplifier doesn't go into the red, whatever the power rating is.
+Connect your speaker with an amp with double the Continuous RMS rating for normal music loads.
+Using the correct speaker cableis also important for the reliable and safe operation of your amplifier and passive speaker.

-If you don't want to deal with this complexity, you are better off with a powered speaker.
-Although, you'll still have to consider this information if you're planning to utilize the output of powered speakers.
+To avoid this complexity, you are better off with a powered speaker.
+Although, you'll still have to consider this information if you plan to utilize the power speakers' output.
+You also need to be using compatible Speaker Connector Types to properly connect your speakers.

 Impedance Matching

-The typical load for speakers are 4, 6, or 8 ohms (Ω).
-The safest route is to have an amplifier that matches the load (4 ohm amp output to 4 ohm speaker).
-Low-impedance speakers cause amplifiers with high-impedance outputs to work harder.
-This results in audio clipping or worse - faster heat build-up that may damage your equipment.
+The typical load for speakers is 4, 6, or 8 ohms (Ω).
+The safest route is to have an amplifier that matches the load (4-ohm amp output to 4-ohm speaker).
+Low-impedance speakers cause amplifiers with high-impedance outcomes to work harder.
+This results in audio clipping or faster heat build-up that may damage your equipment.

 Speaker Loudness and Sound Pressure Level (SPL)

-The wattage ratings of PA speakers relate to how much power they use up and this doesn't always relate directly to how much sound they can produce.
-This is because speakers vary in their efficiency at producing sound vs heat.
-The speaker efficiency rating is called Sensitivity which is how loud in decibels (db) it will be 1 meter from the speakers with 1 watt of power.
-The overall maximum loudness of the speakers is the Maximum SPL which is also measured at 1 meter in front of the speaker.
+The wattage ratings of PA speakers relate to how much power they use up, and this sometimes only refers directly to how much sound they can produce.
+This is because speakers vary in their efficiency at making sound vs heat.
+The speaker efficiency rating is called Sensitivity, which is how loud in decibels (dB) it will be 1 meter from the speakers with 1 watt of power.
+The overall maximum loudness of the speakers is the Maximum SPL, which is also measured at 1 meter in front of the speaker.

-While this can be a useful comparison point, it's important to point out that this doesn't give you a consistent measure of what levels of clarity and precision there are at these high levels so apart from cranking the speakers and listening from a safe distance, the best method is to check what others have experienced using the speakers in real life situations.
+While this can be a helpful comparison point, it's important to point out that this doesn't give you a consistent measure of what levels of clarity and precision there are at these high levels, so apart from cranking the speakers and listening from a safe distance, the best method is to check what others have experienced using the speakers in real life situations.
 Fortunately for you, this is what we've done and incorporated into our written analysis.
+To prevent unwanted noise and Crackling from Speakers, speakers have to be used at the proper sound levels.

 Speaker Cone Size

-Most of the top-rated passive speakers have either 12" or 15" woofers with these two speaker sizes considered the most ideal for music PA systems.
-The general difference is that bigger 15" speakers offer more punch and low end (although not as much as a subwoofer), at the cost of overwhelming some of the highs.
+Most top-rated passive speakers have either 12" or 15" woofers, with these two speaker sizes having a smooth frequency response that is considered the ideal for music PA systems.
+The general difference is that bigger 15" speakers offer more punch and low-end frequency response (although not as much as a subwoofer) at the cost of overwhelming some of the highs.
 They also tend to be more expensive and heavier.
-12" speakers offer a more balanced sound for many applications, but may not be enough for bass-heavy music.
+12" speakers offer a more balanced sound for many applications.
+Still, they may need to be more for bass-heavy music.
+If you have the budget, you can go for the best PA system setup, which combines small and big PA speakers, along with a sub woofer for higher headroom and good sound distribution across the different frequencies.

 Weight, Portability, and Mounting

-Since passive speakers don't have their own amplifier components, they are generally lighter.
+Since passive speakers have no amplifier components, they are generally lighter than the average powered speaker.
 This makes them ideal for use in a mobile speaker system.
-For easier set ups, look for passive speakers that are compatible with stand, hang and wall mounts.
-Other portability features to watch out for include handle location, size, and actual weight.
+For easier setups, look for passive speakers compatible with stand, hang, and wall mounts.
+Other portability features to watch include handle location, size, and weight.

-Keep in mind that you'll probably be using a set of speakers, so you have to consider the space and power source of more than one speaker.
+Remember that you'll probably be using a set of speakers, so you have to consider the space and power supply of more than one speaker.
 Having no active circuitry, passive speakers can't have modern features like Bluetooth.
-So if you are looking for a wireless speaker, you'll have to go for an active speaker instead.
+So, if you are looking for a wireless speaker, you'll have to go for an active speaker instead.

 Best Passive PA Speaker Selection Methodology

-For this edition, we came up with a short list of 41 Passive PA speakers that are primarily used as main speakers for Front of House applications.
-The sources we took into account reached around 5,100.
-This included the most recent and relevant data from various reviews, ratings and forum discussions.
+For this edition, we developed a short list of 41 Passive PA speakers primarily used as main speakers for Front of House applications.
+The sources we took into account reached around 5,300.
+This included the most recent and relevant data from various reviews, ratings, and forum discussions.
 Finally, all these data were processed by the Gearank Algorithm, which gave us the rating scores out of 100 that helped us further narrow down the list to just the very best.
 Like the previous editions, the recommended list is divided into two price brackets for convenience.
-For more information about our methods see How Gearank Works.
+For more information about our methods, see How Gearank Works.

 Passive PA Speaker Summary

-If you feel there is a speaker which should be included above, first check to see if it's in our Music Gear Database, then let us know in the comments below if you would like us to consider including it.
+If you feel a speaker should be included above, first check to see if it's in our Music Gear Database, then let us know in the comments below if you would like us to consider including it.

 About the Author and Contributors